Here you will find all the key information on settlement if you are a Capacity Provider.

 Key Payment Figures

-ArrowThis document sets out the main rates and amounts used in the calculation of payments under both the Contracts for Difference (CfD) and Capacity Market (CM) schemes.
-For example, it includes the Interim Levy Rate for the CfD scheme and Total Annual Capacity Payments for a specific Delivery year in the CM schemes.
+ArrowThis document sets out the main rates and amounts used in the calculation of payments under both the Contracts for Difference (CfD), Nuclear Regulated Asset Base (RAB) and Capacity Market (CM) schemes.
+For example, it includes the Interim Levy Rate for the CfD and Nuclear RAB schemes and Total Annual Capacity Payments for a specific Delivery year in the CM schemes.

 Monthly Weighting Factors